Autorevision/autorevision/README.md

 For a list of the variables you can pass see the *Currently Extracted Data* section.

-**Note**: The script will only run properly at the root level of the repository that it is in; the path to the output file should always be relative to the root of the repo, not the location of the script.
+**Note**: The script must be run at the root level of the repository from which to extract information; the path to the output file should always be relative to the root of the repo, not the location of the script.

 Currently Supported Output Types